 “Fast food” has been in Costa Rica for decades in the form of Pollo Frito which as the name implies will fry you part of a chicken and Sodas which offer quick traditional meals.

+The quality varies a lot.
 The soda El Río on the southern edge of La Fortuna near Arenal volcano has excellent, hot fresh arroz con pollo (chicken with rice), burgers, ensalada palmito (heart of palm salad) and other favorites in large portions at fair prices (actually very low prices for a tourist town!).

 On the other hand at some sodas it’s possible to be served crunchy dried out rice with stringy chicken leather that’s been in a warming tray since the day before and might qualify as a winning entry in the microbiology category at the high school science fair.

 Ask locally for recommendations and take a look at what’s on other peoples plates before you sit down.

 Cammie, Dave and Sue eating Tamales at Soda la Ceiba north of Bijagua – one of our favorites and one of the contenders for the best restaurant in Costa Rica.

 I remember when the first U.S. fast food restaurant opened in Heredia Costa Rica.
 It was a Kentucky Fried Chicken.
 Strangely enough, I was there for the grand opening when the first U.S. fast food chain opened in Bejing and it was a Kentucky Fried Chicken.
 I guess there’s something universal about fried chicken.
 The Chinese version was super sized – a full block wide two or three stories tall and had about 120 cash registers.
 The Costa Rica version was normal sized.